 21. Flow and image cytometry ;- Most studies have found that a diploid histogram and a low s- phase fraction are associated with a lower rate of axillary lymph nodal metastases and higher survival rate, compared with aneuploid high s-phase tumors(13).

-22. HIF (Hypoxia - Inducible factor – 1); - Is a transcription factor that plays an important role in tumor growth and metastasis by regulating energy metabolism and inducing the angiogenesis to survive cellular hypoxia.
+22. HIF (Hypoxia - Inducible factor – 1); - a transcription factor that plays an important role in tumor growth and metastasis by regulating energy metabolism and inducing the angiogenesis to survive cellular hypoxia.
 Increased levels of HIF -1α, the oxygen regulated subunit of HIF -1, were noted during breast carcinogenesis.

 One study showed increased levels of HIF – 1 α, was associated independently with shortened survival in patients with lymph node negative breast carcinoma.
-Therefore the use of immuno histo chemical assessment of HIF = 1 α as new predictor of poor outcome may improve clinical decision making regarding adjuvant treatment of patients with lymph node negative breast carcinoma (14).
+Therefore the use of immuno histo chemical assessment of HIF = 1 α as new predictor of poor outcome may improve clinical decisions maker regarding adjuvant treatment of patients with lymph node negative breast carcinoma (14).

 23. P21:- Plays a central role both in the regulation of the cell cycle and in a DNA replication .
 Accordingly P21 is a putative tumor suppressor.